Becoming a Certified Tea Sommelier

 What Happens Next?

 Now that I have my certification, what happens next?
 Drinking and brewing A LOT of tea.

 For me, the tea sommelier course was just the foundation and just the start of learning about tea.
-There’s so much to learn and never enough time.

 On the final exam, I found black tea to be my weakest area of expertise, so a recommendation from my instructor is to drink black tea for several weeks, focusing on one tea each week.